aiven/devportal/docs/platform/howto/technical-emails.rst

    .. note::
        If you don't see the email integrations option, ask the owner or admin of the workspace or organization to `allow incoming emails <https://slack.com/help/articles/360053335433-Manage-incoming-emails-for-your-workspace-or-organization>`_.

 #.
-In the Aiven Console, go to the project that you want to get notifications for.
+In the `Aiven Console <https://console.aiven.io/>`_, go to the project or service that you want to get notifications for.

 #.
 Follow the instructions to set the Slack email address as a :ref:`project contact <set-project-contacts>` or :ref:`service contact <set-service-contacts>`.